 ABSTRACT

 Environmental factors directly influence the growth and survival of fishes and the quality of the water, in which they are cultured, is an important environmental factor in this regard.
-A study was conducted in the Alekargul and Tikarpara village (Badarpur sub-division) of Sreebhumi (earlier Karimganj) district, Assam to investigate some physicochemical parameters of waters of fisheries and non-maintained ponds present in those villages.
-The water quality parameters such as pH, temperature, dissolved oxygen, biological oxygen demand, and alkalinity were analyzed .
-The study revealed that there is significant variation in some of the water properties which pose a challenge for good productivity of fishes.
+A study was conducted in the Alekargul and Tikarpara villages (Badarpur sub-division) of Sreebhumi (earlier Karimganj) district, Assam to investigate some physicochemical parameters of waters of fisheries and non-maintained ponds present in those villages.
+Water quality parameters such as pH, temperature, dissolved oxygen, biological oxygen demand, and alkalinity were analyzed .
+The study revealed that there ewas significant variation in some of the water properties which pose a challenge for good productivity of fishes.
 This study highlights the scope for utilization of the water resources in the study area by introducing proper management practices.

 Key Words: alkalinity, dissolved oxygen, Karimganj, management practice, environmental parameters, water quality.